adriantich/DnoisE/README.md

 criteria (*-j* 2) is chosen (i.e., the lesser ratio value between "daughter" abundance and "mother" abundance).
 However, this doesn't guarantee that the "mother" found is the best.

 If d criteria (*-j* 3 , lesser d value), r_d criteria (*-j* 1, lesser value of the skew abundance ratio divided by beta(d)), or all criteria (*-j* 4), are chosen, comparisons continue and all potential “mothers” are stored.
 The program will choose afterwards the best “mother” according to the preferred criterion.
-Therefore, when r criteria is chosen, computation time is lower because less comparisons are performed.
+Therefore, when r criteria is chosen, computation time is lower because fewer comparisons are performed.
 However, we recommend the r_d criteria which is set as default value.

+__*info.csv output file*__

+DnoisE returns also a .csv file with the information of how the sequences have been merged to their mothers.
+For each of the above mentioned criteria, the preferred mother is given.
+The information retrieved from this file goes as follows:

+"daughter" -> the sequence from which the information is retrieved

+"mother_d -> the mother sequence corresponding to the "d" criteria

+"d" -> the "d" value corresponding to the comparison between daughter and "mother_d"

+"mother_ratio -> the mother sequence corresponding to the "ratio" criteria

+"ratio" -> the "ratio" value corresponding to the comparison between daughter and "mother_ratio"

+"mother_ratio_d -> the mother sequence corresponding to the "ratio_d" criteria

+"ratio_d" -> the "ratio_d" value corresponding to the comparison between daughter and "mother_ratio_d"

+If a entropy correction is performed, the following information is also given:

+"difpos1" -> number of differences in position 1 of the codon corresponding to the "mother_ratio_d" comparison

+"difpos2" -> number of differences in position 2 of the codon corresponding to the "mother_ratio_d" comparison

+"difpos3" -> number of differences in position 3 of the codon corresponding to the "mother_ratio_d" comparison

+"dtotal" -> number of total differences corresponding to the "mother_ratio_d" comparison

+"betacorr" -> beta value corrected by entropy values corresponding to the "mother_d" comparison.

 __*MERGING FROM INFO FILE (--joining_file)*__

-In order to return different types of output criteria (*-j*), even after DnoisE is finished, DnoisE creates an info file which contains information on whether a sequence is correct or if not, and how each sequence is merged to a mother with the proper distance value.
+In order to return different types of output criteria (*-j*), even after DnoisE is finished, DnoisE creates the info file which contains information on whether a sequence is correct or if not, and how each sequence is merged to a mother with the proper distance value.
 This output can be re-analysed again by running DnoisE if the info file is specified with *--joining_file* and *-j* as desired.
 Note that if *-j* 2 has been initially chosen, it is not possible to obtain the